 After you make your statement, walk away.
 If your child doesn’t complete the task, then there should be consequences.
 For more information on holding unmotivated children accountable, check out Motivating the Unmotivated Child.

 The bottom line is that children who appear to lack motivation do not have the appropriate problem-solving skills.
-To manage and change this behavior, parents must teach kids responsibility and accountability — the core components of The Total Transformation.
+To manage and change this behavior, parents must teach kids responsibility and accountability.

 Remember, your child is capable of achieving great things — and so are you!